 - The firm gives every client one-on-one care.
 Call us today for a free consultation.

-Drug crimes range significantly in types of charges and severity.
+Drug crimes range significantly in types of charges and severity in Arizona.
 Some are mild misdemeanors, while other charges may be serious felonies.
 Drug crimes and alleged drug crimes include the possession, sale, manufacturing, and trafficking of various substances.
 Here are examples of illegal substances that can result in drug charges.

 - Marijuana.
 In Arizona, marijuana is legal for medicinal use in limited amounts with a valid prescription, but it is not legal for recreational use.
 Charges vary for possession by amount – possessing higher amounts of the drug will often draw more serious charges, for distribution.